 The Engrossed Substitute Senate Bill (ESSB) 5061 was passed in February 2021 to help provide unemployment tax relief for businesses through 2025.
 The Washington state unemployment insurance (SUI) tax rate varies from company to company.
 The ESD will typically send out a tax rate notice in December for the following year.
 There are two factors that go into assigning you a tax rate:

 Experience-based tax: This is based on your experience of paying unemployment benefits over the past four years.

 Social-cost tax: This covers the unemployment tax that cannot be recovered from a specific business, such as a company that went out of business.

-In 2021, the experience tax rate has been capped at 5.4%, with the average being about 0.97%.
-Social tax is currently capped at 1.22%.
-Employers must pay SUI taxes on the first $56,500 of each employee’s wages, in addition to FUTA taxes, where you pay on the first $7,000 of each employee’s wages.
+In 2022, the average SUI tax rate is 1.36%.
+The experience tax rate has been capped at 5.4%.
+Social tax is currently capped at 0.75% and will increase annually until it reaches 0.90% in 2025.
+Employers must pay SUI taxes on the first $62,500 of each employee’s wages, in addition to FUTA taxes, where you pay on the first $7,000 of each employee’s wages.

-You can file online through the ESD portal, Employer Account Management Services (EAMS), or by mailing one of their original forms.
-Paper forms must be obtained through the ESD and cannot be copied due to unique ink is used to scan information into their computers.
+You can file online through the ESD portal, Employer Account Management Services (EAMS), your SecureAccess Washington (SAW) account, or by mailing one of their original forms.
+Paper forms must be obtained through the ESD and cannot be copied due to a unique link used to scan information into their computers.
 You can request a form by emailing OlympiaAMC@esd.wa.gov or calling 855-TAX-WAGE (use option 4 for paper forms).